David North (character): Film

 Daniel Henney as Agent Zero in X-Men Origins: Wolverine.

 Agent Zero appears in X-Men Origins: Wolverine, portrayed by Daniel Henney.
 This version is a ruthless Asian mutant with superhuman reflexes, agility, and accuracy with firearms who serves as a member of Team X and William Stryker's second-in-command.
 Additionally, producer Lauren Shuler Donner stated on the DVD commentary that Zero has no scent.
 After most of Team X questions Stryker's morality and leaves the group, Stryker, Zero, and Victor Creed set about killing them for Stryker's experiments.
-Zero targets Logan, killing an elderly couple who took in the latter along the way before Logan destroys the helicopter Zero was pursuing him in, causing it to crash with Zero still inside.
-Logan subsequently interrogates Zero and initially spares him until the latter mocks him, leading to the former causing the helicopter to explode, killing Zero.
+Zero targets Logan, killing an elderly couple who took the latter in, before Logan crashes the helicopter Zero was pursuing him in.
+With Zero trapped in the destroyed helicopter, Logan interrogates him and sets off an explosion after Zero mocks him, blowing up the helicopter and killing Zero.